Momentum-Team-12/questionbox-team-thunder-back-end/README.md

 ## Favorite a question

+Logged in user can favorite any question.

 Requirement: user must be logged in.

 ### Request

-Logged in user can favorite any question.
+Required in URL: question's id.

 ```json
 PUT /all_questions/pk/favorite/